comharris/readme/docs/meetings.md

 ## MLT Daily

-- Weekdays: 8:31am to 8:41am SF time
-- Audience: Department heads

-### Purpose

-The purpose of MLT daily is to keep our team in sync and accountable in 10 minutes day.
+The purpose of MLT Daily is to keep our team in sync and accountable.

+In MLT Daily we can share:

 - **Heads-Up** - Share priority info, e.g. PR issue, customer escalation, product schedule change, etc.
-- **FYI** - Top things for the day, e.g. handling escalation, interviewing VP candidate, director starting, etc.
+- **FYI** - Top FYIs for yesterday or today, e.g. key hire starting, handling escalation, notes from important meeting, etc.
-- **Asks** - Ask MLT members for things, e.g. headcount plan past due, need to discuss roadmap change
+- **Asks** - Ask MLT members for things, e.g. need to escalate issue, ask for update, headcount plan past due, etc.

 ### Process